syndesis/angular-graphql-demo/README.md

 ## Documentation

+For documentation on the Apollo Angular client, [see here](https://www.apollographql.com/docs/angular/)

 For documentation on the Clarity Design System, including a list of components and example usage, see [their website](https://vmware.github.io/clarity).

 #### Directory structure